About the site

 Origins

-Before there were really only intentional communities (quite niche), with the rise of tech in SF, hacker houses (still quite niche!) — whence emerged lifestyle design, leading to the rise of digital nomads.
-The turning point for destinational spaces (purposeful and inclusive!) even though they don't represent so much of the market.
+Before this, there were really only intentional communities (quite niche), then with the rise of tech in SF, hacker houses (still quite niche!); whence emerged lifestyle design leading to the rise of digital nomads.
+The turning point for destinational spaces (purposeful and inclusive), yet just a small segment of the coliving market.

 Continuing my experiments in the sector, I started a coliving crowdfunding campaign specifically (and unusually) offering coownership with reoccuring use as a co-operative, instead of just investment, this received suprisingly robust response considering it was an unnecessarily outlandish plan to renovate an old textile mill in the Portuguese mountains!
 Being just before the pandemic, I never really properly picked it up after having uh, spent enough.
 I do hope to open up a smaller-scale acquisition to backers using a mix of investment and use stakes still under the Hub House brand that I'd created, potentially to include an affiliated network of properties.